 This is simply not an option.
-A collision situation is developing with the vessel dead ahead, in such circumstances own ship has to do something.
-Once our vessel has determined that "risk of collision exists" as per Rule 19(d), "she shall take avoiding action in ample time".
-Further, Rule 19 (d)(i) states we should 'avoid altering to port', which leaves us with only one remaining option, to alter to starboard.
-The target vessel is end-on s slowing down doesn't feature either.
+A collision situation is developing with the vessel dead ahead, in such circumstances the own vessel has to take action.
+Once our vessel has determined that a "risk of collision exists" as per Rule 19(d), "she shall take avoiding action in ample time".
+Furthermore, Rule 19 (d)(i) states that we should 'avoid altering to port', which leaves us with only one remaining option, to alter to starboard.